 Anything you say to the other driver’s insurance company could potentially be used against you.
 Worse yet, they might try reaching out to you and feign concern, making you feel as if you can trust them.
 They may also try to intimidate you or make you feel like their first lowball offer on your injury claim is the best you deserve (which is not true).

-Insurance companies also have entire teams of adjusters and attorneys at-the-ready to analyze your injury claim.
+Insurance companies also have entire teams of adjusters and attorneys at the ready to analyze your injury claim.
 This is very intimidating for most injury victims to find out—but not to worry.
 Having your own experienced lawyer on your side levels the playing field.
 They will know how to deal with anything the insurer throws your way.

 A car accident lawyer can even help you deal with your own insurance company after an accident.
-We’ll cover more about that below.

 to find a John Foy office near you